codersclub/DRKB/vcl/form/nonstandard/rollup_form/index.md

 WM\_NCRBUTTONDOWN message firing off and the WMNCRButtonDown procedure handling the message, telling the window to roll up/down depending upon the height of the client area.
-WM\_NCRBUTTONDOWN fires whenever the right mouse button is clicked in a \"non-client\" area, such as a border, menu or, for our purposes, the caption bar of a form.
+WM\_NCRBUTTONDOWN fires whenever the right mouse button is clicked in a "non-client" area, such as a border, menu or, for our purposes, the caption bar of a form.
 (The client area of a window is the area within the border where most of the interesting activity usually occurs.
 In general, the Windows API